musalex/react-chat/README.md

-This app was created using react-router and react Database - Firebase
+This app was created using react-router and redux <br>
+Database - Firebase